How To Treat Brown Spots on Plumeria Leaves (An Easy Guide)

 Bacterial blight is more common in humid climates and during wet weather.

-The bacteria can be spread by contaminated pruning tools, water splashing on leaves, or contact with infected plant material.
+Contaminated pruning tools can spread the bacteria, water splashing on leaves, or contact with infected plant material.

 To treat bacterial blight, prune away all infected leaves and dispose of them properly.

-Disinfect your pruning tools with a 10% bleach solution between each cut to avoid spreading the bacteria.
-Y
+Disinfect your pruning tools with a 10% bleach solution to avoid spreading the bacteria between each cut.

 e.
 Bacterial Leaf Spot